RickCarlino/stacky_mcstackface/README.md

  * I wanted to write my own FORTH, but didn't want to go through the trouble of learning a real assembly environment.
  * You don't tell me what to do!
 IM JUST HAVING FUN OK!?

+# Architecture

+ * `vm.IP`  - Next instruction that will be processed if you execute `vm.tick()`.
+ * `vm.RSP` - Points to next free slot in the return stack.
+ * `vm.PSP` - Points to next free slot in the parameter stack.
+Often just called "The Stack".

 # Road Map

  - [X] Memory.